reflectivity/reflectivity.github.io/workshops/workshop_2025/index.md

 </details>

+A video of the Talk is available [here](https://youtu.be/4qIgmfEf0Zs)

 <details markdown="1">
 <summary> Scientific talk: <b> Giannis Koumoutsos, 'Leveraging Ontologies and Reasoning for FAIR Data in ESRF Experiments' </b> </summary>
 <br>
 <b> Abstract: TBC </b>

 </details>

+A video of the Talk is available [here](https://youtu.be/t1Rk9gjGnH4)

 <details markdown="1">
 <summary> <b>The ORSO Chairs.
 Summary of progress since the last meeting </b> </summary>